Shard polytopes: Concluding remarks and further directions

-\begin{definition} A \defn{shard polytope} for a shard~$\shard$ is a polytope~$\polytope{P}$ such that the union of the walls of the normal fan of~$\polytope{P}$ contains the shard~$\shard$ and is contained in the union of the shards~$\shard'$ forcing~$\shard$. \end{definition}
+\begin{definition} A polytope~$\polytope{P}$ is a \defn{weak shard polytope} for a shard~$\shard$ if the union of the walls of the normal fan of~$\polytope{P}$ contains the shard~$\shard$ and is contained in the union of the shards~$\shard'$ forcing~$\shard$. \end{definition}

+Note that we do not require weak shard polytopes to be Minkowski indecomposable.
+For instance, both the $\arc$-associahedron~$\Asso$ and the shard polytope~$\shardPolytope$ are weak shard polytopes for the shard~$\shard_\arc$ of an arc~$\arc \in \arcs_n$, but only the latter is Minkowski indecomposable.